cocomelonc/cocomelonc.github.io/_posts/2022-03-27-malw-inv-conti-1.markdown

 ![conti](/assets/images/46/conti-1.jpg){:class="img-responsive"}

+ContiLeaks is a turning point in the cybercrime ecosystem, and in this case, we can expect a lot of changes in how cybercriminal organizations operate.
+From the one side less mature cybercriminal orgs might be very powerful and instead more sophischated gangs will learn from Conti's mistakes.

 I hope this post spreads awareness to the blue teamers of this interesting malware techniques, and adds a weapon to the red teamers arsenal.

 [Carbanak](https://en.wikipedia.org/wiki/Carbanak)